 Comprehensive Plan Change/Zone Change case no. CPC-ZC19-03 required construction of two traffic signals, one at the Liberty/Davis intersection and the other at the Liberty/Mildred intersection.
 The signal at Liberty/Davis is required as a condition of SUB-UGA-ADJ20-05.
 The Assistant City Traffic Engineer has determined, based on the traffic impact analysis (TIA) submitted by the applicant, the proposed 66-unit multiple family development warrants a proportional share toward construction of the Liberty/Mildred traffic signal.
-However, construction of the signal as a condition of this phase of the overall development site is not warranted.
-Therefore, as a condition of building permit issuance for any residential structure, the applicant shall provide a performance guarantee for the engineer's estimated cost of the signal.
+However, construction of the signal as a condition of building permit issuance for any residential structure, the applicant shall provide a performance guarantee for the engineer's estimated cost of the signal.
 As a condition of final occupancy for any residential structure, the applicant shall obtain plan approval from the Public Works Director pursuant to Salem Revised Code 77.091 for construction of the signal.